susansayre/wa_incidence/README.md

 The main functions used in the analysis are included in the individual R scripts in the R/ subfolder.
 Many of these functions are designed to be generic for similar types of analysis and are drawn from the `carbonsms` package developed by Susan Sayre and available upon request.
 For simplicity in replication, all functions are included here separately.

 ## Downloading and preparing input data
 The analysis relies on several large publicly available datasets.
 The utility script `R/prepare_input_data.R` is used to help construct input files for the main analysis from these files.
 Before running this script, users should download the following files and place them in the described locations.
+Users will need to create the subfolders described below.
 Once the files have been downloaded, run `source("R/prepare_input_data.R")`.
 This will create a subfolder called `prepared-data` that will be used in the actual analysis.

 Additional files will be downloaded to this folder in the process of creating the figures.

-Download the following files from the CEX and place them in data-raw/cex https://www.bls.gov/cex/pumd/data/comma/intrvw12.zip https://www.bls.gov/cex/pumd/data/comma/intrvw13.zip https://www.bls.gov/cex/pumd/data/comma/intrvw14.zip
+Download the following files from the CEX and place them in data-raw/cex using the default file names. https://www.bls.gov/cex/pumd/data/comma/intrvw12.zip https://www.bls.gov/cex/pumd/data/comma/intrvw13.zip https://www.bls.gov/cex/pumd/data/comma/intrvw14.zip